 "So what brings you out here, Dr. Isles?"
 Jane asked.

 Maura furrowed her brow.
 "Don't patronize me, Jane, simply because I don't subscribe to your more freewheeling lifestyle."

 "Sorry," Jane said, sounding as though she meant it.
 "I suppose there's some merit in what you're doing.
 Just don't interest me much."

 "You don't want to be married?"
 Maura asked.

-"Hell no, if you'll excuse my language," Jane said, though it looked as if Maura might never recover from hearing such vulgarity.
+"I'll be damned if I ever do - if you'll excuse my language," Jane said, though it looked as if Maura might never recover from hearing such vulgarity.
 "I like men, but I don't ever get too attached.
 Anyone who really loved me would want me to give up my job, and I couldn't ever do that."

 "What's your job?"

 "Sure.
 You stayed alert when I got in here.
-Of course, that may be because you didn't realize that I'm wanted in most counties, but still …it's impressive.
+Of course, that may be because you didn't realize that I'm wanted in most counties, but still.
+It's impressive.
 If anybody in Hollow Creek ever gives you a hard time, you just let me know."

 "How's it look?" she asked Maura.